The Hazards Societal Consequences and Risk Communication project is led by Anne Wein at the Western Geographic Science Center (WGSC).

 The umbrella project is Science Application for Risk Reduction (SAFRR), which estimates consequences of natural hazard disaster scenarios as a strategy to engage decision-makers in increasing a community’s ability to cope with the effects of a disaster.
 Scenarios for earthquakes (ShakeOut, HayWired), a winter storm (ARkStorm), and a tsunami have been developed with partners and stakeholders to apply scientific information to community decision making and emergency management.
 The scenarios are constructed from a foundation of earth science describing the hazard events that are translated into physical and environmental damages, and social and economic consequences.
 WGSC's role has been geographical analyses, the coordination of societal consequences, and contracting of project evaluations.
 Experience with SAFRR scenarios has inspired and enabled other research in related areas of risk analysis and risk communication.
 One example is research about the communication of aftershock information during the Canterbury New Zealand earthquake sequence.

-Qualitative Analyses — Surveys and qualitative analyses are used to evaluate the effectiveness of the SAFRR scenario development process, project outputs, and communication of results.
-WGSC has managed evaluation contracts for the Tsunami and HayWired scenario with the Natural Hazards Center Institute of Behavioral Science, University of Colorado, Boulder.
-In collaboration with GNS Science, WGSC studied the communication of aftershock information during the Canterbury earthquake sequence.
+Evaluation — Analyses of surveys and interviews are used to evaluate the effectiveness of the SAFRR scenario development process, project outputs and communication of results for changes in awareness, knowledge, and action.
+WGSC has managed contracts for the Tsunami and HayWired scenarios for independent evaluation by the Natural Hazards Center Institute of Behavioral Science, University of Colorado, Boulder.

 Below are research projects focusing on Hazards Societal Consequences and Risk Communication